This post was supposed to be brownies. Allow me to explain…

 In the meantime, add your chopped carrots and green onion (optional) to a medium mixing bowl, along with the sauce.
 Stir to combine, then cover and set aside.

 While waiting, this is a good time to sterilize your storage containers.
-Bring a pot of water to a boil and place your containers (I used 1 large mason jar, and 1 small glass container), in a clean sink and pour the boiling water over top.
+Bring a pot of water to a boil and place your containers (I used 1 large mason jar, and 1 small glass container // as original recipe is written // adjust if altering batch size), in a clean sink and pour the boiling water over top.
 Let containers cool slightly, then dry with a clean towel and set aside.

 Once you have flipped your cabbage 4 times (it should be tender and shrunken down quite a bit), it's time to rinse.
 In very cold water, rinse each section of cabbage to remove excess salt, then place on 2-3 absorbent clean towels and pat dry.
 Also separate the cabbage leaves at this time, so they're easier to work with.

 Rinse and dry the mixing bowl the cabbage was in, then return the dried cabbage to the bowl.
 Get your sauce with carrots and green onions and begin coating each leaf with the sauce.
 If you have gloves (disposable or rubber), use them at this time as the sauce can irritate sensitive hands (I didn't, but thought it was worth mentioning).